 How will researchers know which articles are open access?

-When do authors sign the SPIE license to publish?
+When do I sign the publication license?

-How do authors pay the page charges?
+How do I pay the open access fee?

-When do authors pay the page charges?
+When do I pay the open access fee?

 With some articles open access, how will SPIE price journal subscriptions?